 10.1 This website is owned and operated by Vendict.

-10.2 Our principal place of business is at Ramat Gan, Israel.
+10.2 Our principal place of business is in Ramat Gan, Israel.